allantabriez/awesome-app/README.md

 - Connectivity for Network status
 - GetIt for Dependency Injection

-Note: I tried to implement caching but I hadn't enough time.
+Note: I tried to implement caching and testing but I didn't had enough time.

 Thank you for checking out!